How to treat skin rashes and itching? Skin diseases accompanied by itching and pimples. Itchy rash

 2. The cause is an allergic reaction to taking antibacterial drugs.

-3. Due to the suppression of the protective reactions of the body, the skin and small blood vessels suitable for it are damaged.
+3. Due to the suppression of the body's defense reactions, damage occurs to the skin and small blood vessels adjacent to it.

-4. One of the symptoms of development is the numerous rash of purplish-red spots with blisters rising above them, in which there is blood or a watery fluid.
+4. One of the symptoms of development is a numerous rash of purplish-red spots with blisters rising above them, which contain blood or watery fluid.

-The exact mechanism causing the disease has not been established.
-Some experts believe that the hereditary factor plays an important role here.
-According to statistics, 1/10 of patients die.
+Exactly the mechanism disease-causing not installed.
+Some experts believe that the hereditary factor plays a big role here.
+According to statistics, 1/10 patients die.

 Fungal infections